sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 5. Secret
 6. Asset

-For alert and incident management pipelines, do not use event filters that have subjective configuration options.
+For alert and incident management pipelines, we recommend using the built-in [is_incident][27] and [not_silenced][28] event filters instead of custom event filters that are configured for specific use cases.
-Use the built-in [is_incident][27] and [not_silenced][28] filters.

 ## Asset guidelines